Jalen Hawkins: Career

 After playing in the academies of Bayern Munich and FC Ingolstadt 04, Hawkins made his professional debut for Ingolstadt on June 16, 2021, coming on as a substitute in a 0–0 draw vs. Eintracht Braunschweig.

 On January 31, 2022, Hawkins joined 1.
 FC Saarbrücken on loan until the end of the season.

+On June 13, 2023, Hawkins agreed to join SV Waldhof Mannheim in 3.
+Liga.

+On July 2, 2024, Hawkins signed a contract with Dutch club Emmen for two seasons, with an optional third season.